Sunday, August 31, 2025

 DID DANCE FROLIC CAUSE NIGHTCLUB DISASTER?

-Boston's mayor blamed a popular and heel-kicking dance - "The Charleston" - for triggering the catastrophic collapse of the Pickwick nightclub in July 1925.
+Boston's mayor blamed a popular and heel-kicking dance - "The Charleston" - for triggering the catastrophic collapse of the Pickwick nightclub.

 Forty-four people died when the floors of the Prohibition-era venue gave way.